UntitledModGame/umg-mods/lootplot.s0/_planning/A25/A25_sprint.md

 ## TODO:

+- Put synergies in locked-slots for tutorial treasure-bar

 - Different difficulties- bronze, silver, gold trophies (to implement, create a "DIFFICULTY" property) trophies should spawn more or less curses (silver trophy, 1 curse per level) (gold trophy 2 curses per level) And the points requirement should differ too